East Staffordshire: History

 The new district was named East Staffordshire, reflecting its position within the wider county.
 The district received borough status in 1992, allowing the chair of the council to take the title of mayor.

 Since 2011, East Staffordshire Borough Council has been a member of the Greater Birmingham & Solihull Local Enterprise Partnership.
 In 2020, East Staffordshire also joined the Stoke and Staffordshire Local Enterprise Partnership.

+Abolition

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the district forming part of a new South and Mid Staffordshire unitary authority.

 Governance

 East Staffordshire Borough Council provides district-level services.
 County-level services are provided by Staffordshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Labour majority control since the 2023 election.

 The first elections were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: